mstable/MIPs/TDP/tdp-45.md

 With the overall restructuring of the mStableDAO, it is important to create a process for electing the signers for both the TreasuryDAO and ProtocolDAO in a way that is easily verifiable, decentralized, and ensures that an agile election process can take place without hindering day to day operations and other related tasks the DAO needs to perform regularly.

 Previously, both DAOs consisted of a mix of entities from both the mStable core team, industry professionals, as well as community members.
-This new process proposes to do away with specific titles and reserved seats, and instead create one singular universal core contributor title for each signer across the board.
+This new process proposes to do away with specific titles and reserved seats, and instead create one singular universal contributor title for each signer across the board.

 The “Specification” section lists the exact process that is proposed to be followed for the signer elections, and would be enforced in this way upon successful resolution of TDP 45.